 - Read the useful information about opening UK bank accounts on the UKCISA website

-- Do some research into the different types of account available to you from each of the main high-street banks:
+- Do some research into the different types of account available to you

 - Decide which bank and branch you want to open an account with